6 Simple Plumbing Tips Every Homeowner Should Know

 4. Perform Regular Preventive Maintenance

-Cleaning showerheads and faucet aerators removes mineral buildup, ensuring proper water flow and reducing strain on your system.
+Cleaning showerheads and faucet aerators removes mineral buildup, ensuring proper water flow.
 Monitoring water pressure with a gauge helps maintain safe levels between 40 and 60 PSI, preventing leaks and protecting appliances.

 5. Know When to DIY and When to Call a Professional